KaiWalter/automate-posts/posts/comparing-functions-dapr-aca.md

 #### Dispatcher

-As .NET isolated does not support multiple outputs for Functions, an optional message output is required: either put into `StandardMessage` or `ExpressMessage`:
+As .NET isolated does not support multiple outputs for Functions, an optional message output is required to either put message into `StandardMessage` or `ExpressMessage`:

 ```csharp
 using Azure.Messaging.ServiceBus;